debashishere/insured-mine-assgn/README.md

 ## Starting the development environment

 1. Install [Docker](https://www.docker.com/get-started) on your system.
+2. Clone the Repo
+3. cd into Root Dir
-2. Run `docker-compose up --build` from the terminal
+4. Run `docker-compose up --build` from the terminal
+5. Run `docker-compose down` to tear down
-3. Go to `www.localhost:8000` for accesing the backend
+6. Go to `www.localhost:8000` for accesing the backend

 ## Running tests